dustinhartje/dhtrader/Apex_Live_Trade_Observations.md

 not sure if it dipped below entry initiall but it did go up several ticks and then fell back into a trailing stop for 1 tick profit
 2 contracts and 1 tick should be worth $25, so g/l of 18.8 implies $3.10/contract in fees
-DONE long trade with more than 1 contract
-DONE long partial profit (closed after peak and pullback but still ITM)
+long trade with more than 1 contract long partial profit (closed after peak and pullback but still ITM)
 --------------------------------------------------------------------
 Drawdown distance before: 1776.08
 Acct balance before: 245502.73